kyletolle/the-mechanism-collection/index.md

 Animate's amendments.
 A guarantee of neoteric variation set into the bones of the Cosmos through the swells of the Song.

-The Inanimate buried by the Animate beneath its refinements and children.
+The Animate burying the Inanimate beneath its refinements - children.
 The specialized and industrious machinery of modification.
+Families of fusion founding colonies.
+Intertwined and socialized and breathing at the behest of those Bits loosed by the All.

-Indeed, we today are the result of this procedure and malleability.
+Indeed, we today are fertile manifestations of this procedure and malleability.
 Honed and adept at carrying, embodying, prevailing.
 We, the current peak of the Song's endurance, though not faultless.
 Soon to be surpassed and our flaws reduced.
 Never given chance to sit, stew, spoil.
 Rising to higher order.

 That pristine music made with the remains of the Cataclysm turned instrumental.
 The known universe trembling to its very being with the message it carries and endures; enacts and surely _is_.

-#### Leftovers

-- On a small number, the energy of the Song shifted, and the ripples focused and intensified.
-- Little seafoam creatures riding currents in, on, and above the planets.
-- Pieces of foam sinking.
-Jetsam airborne.
-Flotsam tossed upon the shore.

 ---